thihaagset01/mid-where-ah/README.md

 2. Enable the Maps JavaScript API and Places API
 3. Create an API key with appropriate restrictions
 4. Add the API key to your `.env` file

+## Mobile-First Design

+MidWhereAh uses a mobile-first approach with these key UI components:

+### Map Interface
+- Full-screen Google Map as the primary interface
+- Floating location input card at the top for adding multiple starting points
+- Bottom venue card that slides up to show recommendations
+- Bottom navigation bar for app-wide navigation

+### Location Inputs
+- Support for multiple location inputs (2+ addresses)
+- Dynamic addition of more location fields
+- Each location is geocoded and displayed on the map
+- Midpoint calculation based on all provided locations

+### Venue Discovery
+- Venues are recommended based on the calculated midpoint
+- Card-based UI for venue information
+- Quick actions for adding venues to group voting

 ## Contributing